 He was incredibly warm and did mention that he was an outcast in the traditional monastic sense since he did not shave his head completely and also wasn't very good in his studies.
 In most Buddhist traditions, it is necessary for monks to shave their head, and by shaving their head they are removing the risk of vanity.
 It was interesting to be invited over and have a conversation with him.
 I was afraid I would ask sensitive questions and my Hindi was not the best, therefore I couldn't really probe further.
 However, he did have worldly possessions like an ancient TV and radio set.

 It was getting dark and my face and hands swelled up in the cold.
 We decided to descend to the hotel and catch some early dinner.
 Did I mention that we had the whole hotel to ourselves?
 There was no one at all.
-Also, had the simplest of meals - daal and rice and for some reason daal at high altitudes and sub-zero temperatures never suited my stomach.
+Also, had the simplest of meals - daal and rice and for some reason daal at high altitudes in Winters and sub-zero temperatures never suited my stomach.
 Going to the toilet was a nightmare I don't wish to experience ever again.

 I had a terrible tummy ache and was feeling really low.
 I wasn't sure if it was the altitude or the daal I had, but waking up early to go to the monastery was definitely out of the question.
 Since I had access to at least 6 blankets and the whole hotel to myself, I slept in.